SamuelMasters/blackjack/README.md

 ## Structure

-The application's structure is very simply, and consists of only two main parts; the rules, and the game interface itself, with a simple persistent banner.
+The application's structure is very simple, and consists of only two main parts; the rules, and the game interface itself, with a simple persistent banner.

 - How to Play / Rules